Scientists have demonstrated untethered, sustained flight of an insect-inspired robot.

 Organic farms can provide more resources (pollen/nectar) in the form of 'weeds' and can improve survival directly by not using pesticides.

-In the paper, which is published in the Journal of Applied Ecology, the researchers looked at 180 hives over six years in west-central France.
+, the researchers looked at 180 hives over six years in west-central France.
 They found that, compared to colonies in conventionally farmed areas, the colonies among organic farms had 20% more adult bees, 37% more brood and produced 53% more honey.

 Previous research by the same team has found that brood shrinking in periods where the crop is not in bloom can result in lower colony survival in winter.